smuos/lectures/00-Labs/05-Filesystems.md

 Submit your answers before 4:00pm November 27th 2014.

-1. Determine the operations for the following simulation run:
+> Question 1: Determine the operations for the following simulation run:

 ```
 Initial state